About

 -

-Unemployment Insurance with Policy Differentiation (with Conny Wunsch)
+Unemployment Insurance with Policy Differentiation (with Conny Wunsch).
+Revise and resubmit, Review of Economic Studies.

 Abstract

-Income Tax Notches and Working Hours Mismatch: Evidence from Mini Jobs in Germany (with Ulrike Unterhofer)
+Income Tax Notches and Working Hours Mismatch: Evidence from Mini Jobs in Germany (with Ulrike Unterhofer).
+Revise and resubmit, Journal of Human Resources

 Abstract

-Many workers do not work their desired number of hours, especially in the low-earning segment.
-We study whether income tax notches cause hours mismatch among mini jobbers in Germany, which are small jobs exempt from taxes up to a specific earnings threshold.
-We find substantial underemployment at the threshold, indicating it limits the workers targeted by the policy from reaching their optimum hours.
-A reform that raised the threshold increased mini jobbers' earnings, but also raised underemployment, as desired hours increased more than actual ones.
-Our findings suggest that firms' preferences for mini jobs shape the earnings distribution, with implications for estimating labor supply responses.
+Many workers, particularly in low-earning segments, do not work their desired number of hours.
+This study examines whether income tax notches cause hours mismatch among mini jobbers in Germany--jobs exempt from taxes up to a specified earnings threshold.
+We find significant underemployment at the threshold, suggesting that it prevents workers from reaching their optimal hours.
+A reform raising the threshold increased mini jobbers' earnings but did not resolve their hours mismatch, as desired hours increased more than actual hours.
+Our results suggest that firms' preferences regarding working hours influence the earnings distribution, with implications for estimating labor supply elasticities.

 Work in progress